eclipse-archived/ceylon-lang.org/documentation/presentation/introduction.md

         }
     }

-- __add the following as arrows on the code?__
+- __add the following as arrows on the code or as three slides with bold for the area being spoken of__
     - Immutable by default
     - unless marked`variable`
     - assigned with `:=`

-### Attributes (more)
-- Overridable
-- Can be abstract
-- like JavaBeans without the carpal tunnel syndrom

 ### Inheritance